 Reach out to Vertava Health Mississippi at 844.951.1931 or connect with our team online to learn more about how our programs can help your loved one heal.

-Signs & Symptoms of IV Drug Use to Look for
+Signs and Symptoms of IV Drug Use to Look For

 - Skin abnormalities

 - Modest clothing